Trevor Dawes: University of Delaware

 Dawes is currently the Vice Provost for Libraries, Museums, and Press and May Morris University Librarian at the University of Delaware.
 Having served in this role since 2016, Dawes has overseen a significant period of change at the institution.
 During his tenure, responsibility for the University Museums and University of Delaware Press was formally added to his management portfolio and has been incorporated into a single organization.

 Additionally, Dawes has been an adjunct professor at Drexel University College of Computing and Informatics and other institutions since 2006.

 Social and professional recognition

 Dawes was named president of the Association of College and Research Libraries in July 2013 and served for one year.
-Prior to assuming the presidency, Dawes served as Vice President/President-Elect for one year.
-Similarly, he served as Past President during Campion's term.
+Prior to assuming the presidency, Dawes served as Vice President/President-Elect for one year and as Past President during Campion's term.

 During his tenure as president, Dawes continued his work on equity, diversity, and inclusion.
 He also focused on increasing financial literacy and worked to expand discussions around how libraries add value to their institutions.

 On June 16, 2021, Dawes was appointed as a commissioner to the Japan-U.S. Friendship Commission (JUSFC).

 Dawes was elected the 2024 President of the Association of Research Libraries (ARL) on October 18, 2023.
 Dawes has been active in the organization and also serves on the board.